Police Pressure Mounts Against Germanys Far-right AfD - UrduPoint

 It is now the largest opposition group in the Bundestag, Germany's lower house of parliament.

-But the party has also come under fire for fuelling anti-immigration sentiment amid several right-wing extremist attacks in Germany in recent months.
+But with several right-wing extremist attacks in Germany in recent months, the party has also come under fire for fuelling anti-immigration sentiment.

 A neo-Nazi sympathiser suspected of murdering a pro-migration politician last year is set to go on trial in Frankfurt on Tuesday.